vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 *** =key4: 275308669c

 *** =instructions4
 What was the average mean temperature for the year?
-Alias your answer as `avg_mean_temp`.
+Alias the result as `avg_mean_temp`.
 *** =solution4
 ```{sql}
 SELECT AVG(mean_temp_f)